rijju-das/Student-Engagement/README.md

 ---

 ### 2.1.
-OpenFace Features
+OpenFace Feature Extraction

-This pipeline builds upon the OpenFace toolkit (https://github.com/TadasBaltrusaitis/OpenFace.git) by Tadas Baltrušaitis et al. for per-frame extraction of Action Units, gaze, and head pose.
+This step uses the official [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) toolkit to extract per‐frame Action Units, head pose, gaze, and landmarks.

-Generates per-frame Action Units, head pose, gaze, and landmarks using OpenFace v2.2.
+- **How to Run**

-1. **Install/OpenFace setup**
+  Open and execute the `Extract_OpenFace_features.ipynb` notebook (either in Google Colab or on your local machine within the project’s environment).

-   - Download and build OpenFace; ensure the `Feature_extract/OpenFace` binary is on your `PATH`.
+- **Outputs**

-2. **Prepare your frame folders**
+  After completion, the notebook will write the following CSVs into your `WACV data/` folder:
-   Place your frame sequences under:
+  - `processedData0.csv`
-   WACV data/
+  - `processedData1.csv`
-      ├── dataset/1/
+  - `processedData2.csv`
-      ├── dataset/2/
+  - `processedDataOF.csv`

-      └── dataset/3/
+These files contain your extracted OpenFace features and labels, ready for the next mapping and modeling steps.

 4. **Run the notebook**
 This will: